Thunderbolts (comics): H.A.M.M.E.R.'s Thunderbolts

 After Songbird gets mad at Osborn for leaving her to deal with a dangerous Skrull who nearly killed her, Osborn and Moonstone agree to get rid of Songbird and the other Thunderbolts whose morals do not match their own.
-Their plan comes into effect while Norman is in Washington during the Dark Reign storyline, preparing to assume control over S.H.I.E.L.D.
-The group has Radioactive Man deported back to China after Norman has his work visa revoked, and Moonstone has Penance sent to a corrupt maximum security mental institution where he would be held prisoner for the rest of his natural life.
-Moonstone then aids Bullseye and Venom in attempting to kill Songbird, with Bullseye and Moonstone inadvertently and indirectly revealing to Songbird that Norman has given them permission to kill her.
+Their plan comes into effect while Osborn is in Washington during the Dark Reign storyline, preparing to assume control over S.H.I.E.L.D.
+The group has Radioactive Man deported back to China after Osborn has his work visa revoked, and Moonstone has Penance sent to life imprisonment in a mental institution.
+Moonstone then aids Bullseye and Venom in attempting to kill Songbird, with Bullseye and Moonstone inadvertently and indirectly revealing to Songbird that Osborn has given them permission to kill her.
 Though she neutralizes Moonstone and Bullseye, Venom attacks Songbird on the Zeus minijet; she barely survives the crash.
-Bullseye recovers and sneaks up on her after the wreck, but the Swordsman saves her and tells her to run away, while blowing up the downed craft to forge her death in the explosion.
+Bullseye recovers and sneaks up on her after the wreck, but Swordsman saves her and tells her to run away, while blowing up the downed craft to forge her death in the explosion.

-Swordsman confronts Norman with the revelation that he is not being offered a position on the "Dark Avengers" team and that Norman had never planned on fulfilling his vow to resurrect the Thunderbolt's deceased sister or to give him a full presidential pardon after his contract with the Thunderbolts ended.
-Norman ends the confrontation by stabbing and defenestrating him.
+Swordsman confronts Osborn with the revelation that he is not being offered a position on the Dark Avengers team and that Osborn had never planned on fulfilling his vow to resurrect the Thunderbolt's deceased sister or to give him a full presidential pardon after his contract with the Thunderbolts ended.
+Osborn ends the confrontation by stabbing and defenestrating him.

-With Bullseye, Moonstone, and Venom being transferred to Norman's new team, the Dark Avengers, Osborn decided to create a new Thunderbolts roster, one that would provide themselves as assassins for H.A.M.M.E.R.